Alan is living an active life with heart failure – Patient stories at GenesisCare

 Alan was diagnosed with a build-up of plaque in his arteries, which was blocking blood flow.
 Alan had a stent inserted to keep his arteries open and reduce his chances of future heart attacks.

 But then Alan developed shortness of breath and fatigue—two classic symptoms of heart arrhythmia.
-Doctors found that his heart attacks had caused the muscle in his heart to weaken.
+Alan was diagnosed with atrial fibrillation.
+Doctors also found that his heart attacks had caused the muscle in his heart to weaken.

 Ultimately, Alan was diagnosed with heart failure.